ee20b117/CAD-for-VLSI/code for 1-stage pipeline/README.md

 This directory contains the code for 1-stage Pipelined Implementation of IMAC.

+This testbench incorporates timing information and also has additional test cases in comparison to earlier version of the testbench in [code](code).
+However, the module definitions of the modules MUL, ACC and top_module are still the same.

 # How to run and test

 ## Stepts to test the code